bribebybytes/quickbytes/trending_thrusdays/e001/tth_e001_kubevious.md

 Coming back, if you scroll down it immediately lists the top namespaces with issues, Kubevious identifies many configuration errors, such as misuse of labels, missing ports, and others.
 I will show you some examples shortly.

 ### Impact Radius Analysis
 As we know in Kubernetes you can share and reuse configuration.
 Imagine this scenario, wait you dont have to imagine, it happens all the time.
 We try to change a config without knowing all the places it is being referred.
 Thanks to Kubevious, it can show you all the impacted components based on the config you choose.
-I am navigating to dnsmasq config file, we can see this small "Sharing" marker next to the configfail. and I can see in the properties window that it is also shared by kube-dns.
+I am navigating to dnsmasq config file, we can see this small "Sharing" marker next to the configmap. and I can see in the properties window that it is also shared by kube-dns.
 This way you know modifying this config will also impact kube-dns.

 ### Time Machine is here